 We have engaged with elected councillors and other significant stakeholders, but we want to seek the views of the wider community before any detailed plans are developed.

 When will the project be complete?

-Following public engagement the feedback will be incorporated into the final designs.
-Once those designs are completed, likely early 2023, the process for funding applications for the construction will begin.
+Following public consultation, the feedback will be incorporated into the final designs.
+Once those designs are completed, likely early 2024, the process for funding applications for the construction of the route will begin.